 12 January | London, Old St Pancras Church

 19 January | Glasgow, Broadcast

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the David Ramirez – Not Going Anywhere link to be taken to our associated partner Amazon’s website.
-Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the David Ramirez – Not Going Anywhere link to be taken to our associated partner Amazon’s website.

 ORDER – [CD]

 ORDER – [VINYL]